 To analyze the number of impressions, use the Google Search Console or Google Analytics tool, as well as Matomo.

-The "Conversion Rate" shows you, what percentage of visitors performed a particular action on your site.
+The "Conversion Rate" shows you what percentage of visitors perform a certain action. have performed on your side.
 With the "Conversion Rate" you monitor your predefined goals.